Awards to

 The awards include the John H. Green Memorial Award; the Bill King Memorial Award; and two Livermore-Amador Symphony Association Awards.
 This year, one of the Association Awards is named in honor of Music Director Emeritus Arthur P. Barnes.
 The second Association Award is given in memory of longtime orchestra member Marion Stearns.

-Applications for the 2023–2024 season awards are now available and may be downloaded as a Word document or as a pdf file.
-All applications must be submitted by e-mail by October 2, 2023.
-Winners will be announced the week of October 15, 2023.
-Profiles of the winners will be included on the Symphony’s website, the December concert program, and in the newsletter.
-The Awards will be presented at the Symphony’s concert on the evening of December 2, 2023.
+The application period for the 2023–2024 season awards is closed, but the application form may be downloaded for your reference as a Word document or as a pdf file.
+Applications were due by October 2, 2023, and the Awards were presented at the Symphony’s concert on the evening of December 2, 2023.

 If you have questions or are unable to submit an application by email, please contact LAS Awards Committee Chair Nissa Nack at (925) 484-1942 or nissanack@comcast.net.